Datacube segmentation via Deep Spectral Clustering: Introduction

-For instance, in astrophysics, the growing influx of data from advanced astronomical facilities calls for the use of DL algorithms, which excel in modeling complex patterns and handling large-scale data, often outperforming traditional data analysis methods (see \cite{Huertas_Company_2023, Smith_2023}, and references therein).
-In the research field of galaxy formation and evolution, DL methods, such as convolutional neural networks (CNNs), have shown remarkable proficiency.
-For instance, recent studies \cite{Huertas_Company_2015, Dieleman_2015, huertascompany2023galaxy} have employed these methods for more accurate and efficient galaxy morphological classification, a critical aspect in understanding galaxy evolution.
-Similarly, deep learning has revolutionized the study of gravitational lensing.
+In astrophysics, the growing influx of data from advanced astronomical facilities calls for the use of Deep Learning algorithms, which excel in modeling complex patterns and handling large-scale data, often outperforming traditional data analysis methods (see \cite{Huertas_Company_2023, Smith_2023}, and references therein).
+In the research field of galaxy formation and evolution, Deep Learning methods, such as Convolutional Neural Networks (CNNs), have shown remarkable proficiency.
+Recent studies \cite{Huertas_Company_2015, Dieleman_2015, huertascompany2023galaxy} have employed these methods for more accurate and efficient galaxy morphological classification, a critical aspect in understanding galaxy evolution.
+Similarly, Deep Learning has revolutionized the study of gravitational lensing.
 For instance, the work \cite{Hezaveh_2017} illustrates how deep neural networks can analyze Hubble Space Telescope images to measure galaxy mass distribution more precisely, thus enhancing our understanding of cosmic structures.
-The field of exoplanet discovery has also greatly benefited from DL (see e.g., \cite{Shallue_2018, Jin_2022}).
-For instance, \cite{Valizadegan_2022} have successfully applied neural networks to Kepler mission data, significantly improving the detection rate of new exoplanets.
-In cosmology, the analysis of the Cosmic Microwave Background has been revolutionized by DL (see, e.g., \cite{Wang_2022, Moriwaki_2023}. and references therein), as highlighted in recent works \cite{Caldeira_2019, adams2023cosmic}, which have extracted subtle cosmological signals from complex datasets more effectively than traditional methods.
-Moreover, the application of DL in transient astrophysical phenomena, such as fast radio bursts and supernovae, has enabled rapid data processing and analysis, crucial for timely scientific observations (e.g., \cite{Connor_2018, F_rster_2022}).
-In summary, the growing field of deep learning in astrophysics is not just a technical advancement but a necessary evolution to keep pace with the ever-growing complexity and volume of astronomical data.
+The field of exoplanet discovery has also greatly benefited from Deep Learning (see e.g., \cite{Shallue_2018, Jin_2022}).
+As an example, \cite{Valizadegan_2022} have successfully applied neural networks to Kepler mission data, significantly improving the detection rate of new exoplanets.
+In cosmology, the analysis of the Cosmic Microwave Background has been revolutionized by Deep Learning (see, e.g., \cite{Wang_2022, Moriwaki_2023}. and references therein), as highlighted in recent works \cite{Caldeira_2019, adams2023cosmic}, which have extracted subtle cosmological signals from complex datasets more effectively than traditional methods.
+Moreover, the application of Deep Learning in transient astrophysical phenomena, such as fast radio bursts and supernovae, has enabled rapid data processing and analysis, crucial for timely scientific observations (e.g., \cite{Connor_2018, F_rster_2022}).
+In summary, the growing field of Deep Learning in astrophysics is not just a technical advancement but a necessary evolution to keep pace with the ever-growing complexity and volume of astronomical data.